CADmium-Co/ISOtope/README.md

 The **I**terative **SO**lver for 2D Sketches.
 This project is a dependency free gradient descent based solver.
 It works by minimizing the energy of virtual springs that represent the constraints.

+## Todos

+- [ ] When adding a constraint, check that all primitives are already in the sketch

 ## Usage

 ```rust